 Arc de Triomphe b&w

-Arc de Triomphe monument – historical and famous.
+Arc de Triomphe Monument – Historical and Famous

-Arc de Triomphe was one of the major tourist landmarks that was within commuting distance from our hotel.
-We were there in no time at all.
-The tourists, including us, were all around.
+There were so many people around!
+Almost all people were taking turns posing and taking photographs.
+Tourists, including us, were all around.
 It was difficult to get a good position for a photograph.
 The tourists apparently has become a permanent fixture around the monument.
 Motorists even had to slow down for distracted tourists.
 The roundabout surrounding the monument was totally chaotic but it didn’t deter pedestrians from running through it.
-The underpass was the safer way to get to the monument.
+There was an underpass though that lead directly within the roundabout where the monument stood.
+It was the safer way to get to the monument.

 The dedication for the Arc de Triomphe monument was for the French soldiers who fought and died for the French Revolution and the Napoleonic Wars.
 Underneath, the tomb of the unknown soldier for World War I lies.